How Does the SmileDirectClub Aligner Therapy System Work?

 I further consent to SmileDirectClub sharing my personal and medical information with third parties, business associates, or affiliates for the purposes of aligner therapy treatment planning and/or manufacturing purposes.

 I certify that I can read and understand English.
 I acknowledge that neither the dentist prescribing my aligner therapy treatment nor SmileDirectClub has made any guarantee or assurance to me.
 I have read this form and fully understand the benefits and risks listed in this form related to my use of SmileDirectClub aligners and whitening system.
 I have had an opportunity to discuss and ask any questions about aligner therapy treatment with a licensed state dentist who engaged SmileDirectClub to facilitate my treatment.
 I understand that neither the dentist who prescribed my aligner therapy treatment nor SmileDirectClub can guarantee any specific result or outcome.
-I further understand that my clear aligner therapy treatment will only address the alignment of my teeth and will not correct my existing bite condition.
-In order to correct the current condition of my bite, I will need to seek more comprehensive treatment via my local dental professional.
+I further understand that my invisible aligner therapy treatment will only address localized bite issues and will not specifically treat Angle’s orthodontic classifications II and III of malocclusion.
+In order to correct Angle’s orthodontic classifications II and III of malocclusion directly, I will need to seek more comprehensive treatment via my local dental professional.
 Because I am choosing not to engage the in–patient services of a local dental professional, I understand and accept that my teeth will be straighter than they currently are but may still be compromised.

 I hereby grant SmileDirectClub the right to use photographs taken of me and my first name for educational and/or marketing purposes.
 I acknowledge that because my participation is voluntary, I will receive no financial compensation.
 I also agree that my participation confers upon me no right of ownership.
-I release SmileDirectClub from liability for any claims by me or any third party in connection with my participation or use of the clear aligner therapy treatment.
+I release SmileDirectClub from liability for any copyright, trademark, or other Intellectual Property-related claims by me or any third party in connection with my participation or use of the invisible aligner therapy treatment.
 I also understand that my treatment is not conditioned on my agreement to the use of my photographs or name, and that I can revoke this grant at any time by sending a written revocation to SmileDirectClub, who will then inform my treating dentist.

 In the event that the dentist who reviews my chart and other information that I submit determines that I am not an appropriate candidate for the SmileDirectClub aligner therapy treatment, but that I am a candidate for more–advanced clear aligner treatment, I hereby consent to having all of my records in SmileDirectClub's possession (including without limitation dental impressions, digital scans, photographs, and medical history documentation) sent to Align Technology, Inc. for further review and treatment planning, including, but not limited to, contacting me to refer my case to an Invisalign–certified provider of my choosing or to market and sell me Invisalign products or services.